 Each January, the CoC conducts a Point-in-Time (PIT) count of the City's sheltered and unsheltered homeless to ascertain the number and characteristics of the homeless population and to assess their needs.
 Harrisonburg's continued participation in the PIT study will give the City the ability to collect information to be used in setting priorities, written standards, and performance measures for the area.

 Addressing the emergency shelter and transitional housing needs of homeless persons

-During FY 2024, the City's federal funds support the following shelter and transitional housing programs:
+During FY 2024, the City's federal CDBG funds supported the following shelter and transitional housing program:

-- JMU IIHHS Suitcase Clinic - Harrisonburg Homeless Services Center
+Harrisonburg Homeless Services Center